 Has fear controlled your life?
-It is devastating how the enemy controls people through the things they fear – even Christians.
+It is devastating how the enemy controls people through what they fear – even some Christians.

 Some of the ways that fear manifests itself include:

 Let’s take a closer look at the danger of a fearful spirit through the story of Job.

 Job and the Spirit of Fear